skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

   }
 }
 ```
-* Create the webadmin role:
+* Create the IAM role that will be used by the webadmins:
 ```
 aws iam create-role --role-name webadmins --assume-role-policy-document file://trustpolicy1.json
 ```
-* Add the Lambda Read Only policy to the role
+* Attach the AWSLambdaReadOnlyAccess AWS Managed Policy to the role:
 ```
 aws iam attach-role-policy --policy arn:aws:iam::aws:policy/AWSLambdaReadOnlyAccess --role-name webadmins
 ```